qyz96/stanford-cme213.github.io/Lecture Notes/Lecture_06/Lecture_06.md

 at the end of the `i` loop block

 `for (int i = chunk << 1; i <= n; i <<= 1){}`

 ---
+class: middle, center

+The exercise is complete

+Your code should now produce the correct result!

+---
 class: middle